npm package discovery and stats viewer.

 Install Messy Virgo Agent Tools from http://localhost:8000/assistant/setup

-The setup homepage returns target-specific install, update, uninstall, authentication, and validation instructions.
-The generated skills use npx -y @messyvirgo/cli@latest for runtime commands.
+The setup homepage returns target-specific install, update, uninstall, authentication, validation instructions, and approved CLI runtime metadata.
+Generated skills use a pinned command such as npx -y @messyvirgo/cli@<approved-version> for runtime commands.
+Rerun setup to refresh that pin when the approved CLI version changes.

 JSON Output